 We, at Smashing Stained Glass are dedicated to providing our customers with helpful design ideas, lighting information, and the finest quality stained glass at the best prices, with unparalleled customer service, and support to ensure total, and complete satisfaction with every purchase.

-Smashing Stained Glass is an authorized dealer of Meyda Tiffany lighting.
-You can buy with confidence.
+Smashing Stained Glass is an authorized dealer for Meyda Lighting.
+You can buy from us with confidence.

 Home | Why Buy from Us | Who We Are | Contact Us